gep13-talks/ChocolateyChefDemos/Setup/Readme.md

 * Run `chef-client.bat`
 * Make sure everything works as expected
 * Check run history, to make sure that it is all good
+* Change the font in PowerShell session to be 28

 ## Additional things that could be good to check/know